institutedata/capstone-derek-pham/worldly-cuisine-prototype/README.md

 ```
 ### Forking Repository
 1. Clone repository
-2. Run 'npm install' in root directory, backend and frontend
+2. Run 'npm install' in root directory.
+This should install 'npm concurrently' in order to run the backend and frontend at the same time
+3. Run 'npm install' in the backend and frontend directories.
+This should install relevant libraries as listed below in the [Technology & Structure](#technology--structure) section
-3. Run 'npm start' from root directory
+4. Run 'npm start' from root directory

 ### Known issues